pyweekorg/docs/docs/help.rst

 3. select "Upload File" or "Upload Screenshot" in the sidebar, and
 4. fill out the "Upload a File" form.

-See the separate section `9.
-How to submit your entry`_ for more information about submitting your entry to the site.
+See the separate section `How to submit your entry`_ for more information about submitting your entry to the site.